-The boosted portion of the signal is preceded by a frequency dip that helps to frame the area of focus.
-SIDE is selected, the sides are processed and the center passes through dry.
+When MID is selected, the center is processed and the sides pass through untreated/dry, bypassing the P42 circuitry.
+When SIDE is selected, the sides are processed and the center passes through dry.
 Selection of MID or SIDE also enables the MS motorized dual function knobs and switches.
 See the sections for INPUT DRIVE and MAIN OUT for details.